stevegrunwell/code-review-for-me-and-you/slides.md

 ----

-### Audit the whitelist
+### Audit your baselines

 > If an app isn't working right but all the tests pass, the first place you should look are the areas where test coverage has been ignored.

 Note:

-* Testing tools, sniffers, etc. usually permit errors to be whitelisted
+* Testing tools, sniffers, etc. usually permit errors to be suppressed
 * Make sure you're periodically auditing these to ensure code isn't just being ignored without reason
 * Easy to get 100% test coverage if you just skip anything that's untested!